News

 Ironside McDonald lawyers in Auckland bring a combined 40 years of experience to the table, having worked alongside some of the most ambitious and innovative brands in Australiasia.
 The firm advises on both local and international IP issues, including trademark protection, copyright, designs, IP enforcement and defence, as well as IP licences and agreements.
 The firm was formed in May 2019 by former Baldwins partner Sue Ironside and former Baldwins senior associate Rachel McDonald; both bring a wealth of experience, particularly in trademarks work.

 Kate Duckworth Intellectual Property was founded in 2017 by the former Catalyst IP partner of the same name.
 Duckworth founded her boutique firm with a focus on taking new products and businesses to market.
 “I enjoy untangling the complexities of intellectual property law for clients,” she said.
 Her clients have included Harley Davidson, Victoria’s Secret, Novartis, Toyota, Cadbury, Nutricia and the creator of the cronut, Dominique Ansel.
-Some of her favourite domestic clients have included Stoked, which makes luxurious wood fired hot tubs; te Pā winery, which makes wines in Marlborough; Swift Fly Fishing, a maker of fly rods and fishing films; craft beer brewery Cargo Brewery in Central Otago; and former Tall Black Frank Mulvihill, who makes basketball gear under his Triple Threat label.
+Some of her favourite domestic clients have included Stoked, which makes luxurious wood- fired hot tubs; te Pā winery, which makes wines in Marlborough; Swift Fly Fishing, a maker of fly rods and fishing films; craft beer brewery Cargo Brewery in Central Otago; and former Tall Black Frank Mulvihill, who makes basketball gear under his Triple Threat label.

 Little Tree IP in Auckland was founded by Sooyun Lee, the former head of trademarks and special counsel at Bell Gully.
-Lee has managed a number of the largest trademark portfolios in New Zealand, and has advised on the IP aspects of many of the country’s most significant M&A transactions in recent years.
+Lee has managed a number of the largest trademark portfolios in New Zealand and has advised on the IP aspects of many of the country’s most significant M&A transactions in recent years.
 She is regarded for providing smart, sensible and straightforward advice.

 The IP team at Minter Ellison Rudd Watts has been growing under the leadership of partner Christopher Young.
-“He is very knowledgeable in the area of New Zealand intellectual property law, and he consistently provides excellent value for money and is very personable,” says a client who has worked with him for more than five years.
+“He is very knowledgeable in the area of New Zealand intellectual property law, and he consistently provides excellent value for money and is very personable,” said a client who has worked with him for more than five years.
 Other contacts include partner Richard Wells, a commercial lawyer with particular expertise in technology, media and telecommunications law, intellectual property, commercial contracting and sport.

 Origin IP is a team of senior patent attorneys with a thorough understanding of the commercial importance of intellectual assets.
 Key contacts at the firm include Matthew Howe, Simon Murphy and Leonard Cousins.
 Aside from trademark and patent attorney services, the firm also delivers IP business intelligence that helps shape business decisions as well as strategy and capability workshops.
 Clients include Pultron Composites, WaikatoLink, Fastmount, Amcor, DROPIT and Stretch Sense.